saganaga/Obesity-Prediction-Model/README.md

 Regression analysis – neural network optimized model included in final notebook has an R-squared value of 0.83 and an RMSE of 2.96 with a target y variable standard deviation of 7.2.
 Our group concluded that this model is able to predict obesity reasonably well.

 ## Visualization of Data
+Click on link to interact with graph below.
 <strong><a href="https://saganaga.github.io/Obesity-Prediction-Model/" target="_blank">Obesity Data Visualization</a></strong>
 ![Screenshot 2023-06-08 at 8 35 28 PM](https://github.com/saganaga/Obesity-Prediction-Model/assets/119809729/59e43a49-8cb8-4bb3-ac11-b53b3c66d4f1)